Europop

 Europop (also spelled Euro pop) is a style of pop music that originated in Europe during the mid-to-late 1960s and developed to today's form throughout the late 1970s.
-Europop topped the charts throughout the 1980s and 1990s, with revivals and moderate degrees of appreciation also in the 2000s and the 2010s.
+Europop topped the charts throughout the 1980s and 1990s, with revivals and moderate degrees of appreciation in the 2000s.
+It is characterized by catchy beats, slick songs and frothy lyrics.
+Swedish group ABBA is often credited for popularizing the genre.
+Modern Europop overlaps with Eurodance, however the latter is more club and hi-NRG leaning.

 History

 During the 1970s and early 1980s, such groups were primarily popular in continental countries, with the exception of ABBA (1972–1983).
 The Swedish four-person band achieved great success in the UK, where they scored twenty top 10 singles and nine chart-topping albums, and in North America and Australia.